What was your number?

 If you are one of the millions of men who were subject to the lotteries, we want to hear from you (SUBMIT STORY tab).
 Also, you are welcome to read the stories of others affected by the lotteries (BROWSE STORIES tab); or read a short history of the draft lotteries (LOTTERY FACTS tab); or follow links to other resources (LINKS tab); or read the list of top ten well-known draft avoiders (TOP TEN tab).

-Now available: Random Destiny: How the Vietnam War Draft Lottery Shaped A Generation, by Wes Abney.
+Random Destiny: How the Vietnam War Draft Lottery Shaped A Generation, by Wes Abney.
 This new book explains the rules of the draft and the lottery during the Vietnam years, and demonstrates how this process, during a highly unpopular war, steered major life choices of millions of young men.
 Some volunteered for the military to avoid the draft; some sought deferments based on education, occupation, family status or sexual orientation; some resisted the draft and faced criminal charges or fled the country.
 Putting a human face on these social trends, the book also includes 160 brief personal anecdotes collected on this website, from men in each category.
+Now available in paperback

 Also available from Amazon at: https://www.amazon.com/Random-Destiny-Vietnam-Lottery-Generation/dp/1622731964